Call us “Old Fashioned”..

 As long as I can remember, I’ve had a soft spot for “Old Fashioned”.
 I love movies set back in the 1800’s, Westerns, History, Antiques, Amish communities…I’m not sure what it is that draws me but I suspect it’s the simplicity it portrays.
 A time where porches were used for more than just a decorative entrance to a house; where neighbors actually gathered and talked to each other; a time where communities came together for common goals.

-When we bought the property we knew there was a great deal of work involved; cleaning, clearing, restoring, developing and building but, we also knew it was the right place so we accepted the challenge and lit into it!
+While planning for and praying about this Ranch, I imagined a place with that old-fashioned feel to it; a place for the parents or guardians to unhook from the cares of life, visit with the host or just relax while the children make fond memories.
+I had no idea what the Lord had in store but I knew enough about Him to trust that whatever it was, it would bring joy to my soul.
+When we bought the property we saw such potential but–oh my, the work involved would be immense!
+Clearing, cleaning, restoring, developing and building.
+While assessing the situation we convinced ourselves it would be a great opportunity for the community to come together.
+Knowing it would be challenging we accepted the challenge and lit into it!
 It didn’t take long to realize our limits.
 It’s a sad day when you wake up and realize you’re not 20 anymore!
 We started to question if we had taken on more than we could handle.
+We had put the word out into the community but it seemed like feedback was minimal.
+We reasoned that like us, everyone was just too busy.
 While discouragement threatened us, we kept asking God to work everything out according to his will and give us the grace to accept it and strength to press on.
-Making a schedule was almost impossible and goals got hung out on the line more than once.
-Phillip just kept saying “it’s all in Gods timing”.
-On February 22 my day was committed to an event with the youth group at our church; therefore, I was not able to go out to the property to help.
-Around 10:00 I got a phone call from Phillip.
-At first I thought something was terribly wrong by the tone of his voice.
+Making a schedule was almost impossible and goals got hung out on the line more than once but Phillip just kept saying “it’s all in Gods timing”.
+On February 22, 2014, the weather was exceptional for working outside but my day was already committed to cooking for a youth group event at our church so I wasn’t able to go out to the property to help.
+Around 10:00 my phone rang and it was Phillip.
+At first, I thought something was wrong by the tone of his voice.
 He started off with “you’re not going believe this!”
-I braced myself and said “what?” he said, “I pulled up to the gate and it was open”.
-Before I had a chance to gasp and relay my thought of Oh No!, he said “and there are men everywhere working..Henry, brought men from Freedom Baptist church!”
-Immediately my mind went to that place stored in my memory where images of the town folk come together for an old fashioned barn raising.
-My heart; however, went to a place of praise..praise and worship toward the author and finisher of the hope that exists in those stories of old.
+We had experienced some vandalism and theft already so I braced myself and said “what?” he said, “I pulled up to the gate and it was open”.
+Before I had a chance to reply, he said: “and there are men everywhere working–Henry brought men from Freedom Baptist church!”
+Immediately my mind went to that place stored in my memory where images of the community coming together for an old-fashioned barn raising.
+This wasn’t the barn but the sentiment was the same and it was actually happening!